What Happens to Liens and Second Mortgages in Foreclosure?

 Judgment liens are frequently junior to a first mortgage and possibly a second mortgage, as well as perhaps other judgment liens previously filed by other creditors.

-So, the Second-Mortgage Lender Might Sue You
+So, the Second Mortgage Lender Might Sue You

-If the second-mortgage lender doesn't receive enough money from the first-mortgage lender's foreclosure to satisfy the debt and assuming you've stopped making the payments on that loan, it might sue you in court for the difference (as long as state law doesn't prohibit this action).
+If the second mortgage lender doesn't receive enough money from the first mortgage lender's foreclosure to satisfy the debt and assuming you've stopped making the payments on that loan, it might sue you in court for the difference (as long as state law doesn't prohibit this action).

-So, the second-mortgage lender can sue you based on that promissory note.
-Because second-mortgage lenders frequently receive little or nothing from a foreclosure sale, it's not surprising that they often take this route to attempt to get paid.
+Remember the promissory note you signed when you took out the second mortgage?
+That was your promise to pay.
+So, the second mortgage lender can sue you based on that promissory note.
+Because second mortgage lenders frequently receive little or nothing from a foreclosure sale, it's not surprising that they often take this route to attempt to get paid.

-The Judgment Lien Can Attach to Other Property
+Judgment Liens Can Attach to Other Property

-A judgment creditor will also lose its security interest in the property following a first-mortgage lender's foreclosure.
+A judgment creditor will also lose its security interest in the property following a first mortgage lender's foreclosure.
 However, while the judgment creditor's lien might have been eliminated from that particular piece of real estate, it will still attach to any other real estate you own now or in the future.

 Plus, the judgment creditor can try to collect the debt in other ways, like by freezing your bank accounts or garnishing your wages.